EliaTogni/Univault/Classes/Simulation.md

 -------------------------------------------------------------

 #### Probability density function
-Whereas a discrete random variable assumes at most a countable set of possible values, it is common to have to consider random variables whose set of possible values is an interval.
-It is said that the random variable $X$ is a **continuous random variable** if there is a nonnegative function $f(x)$ defined for all real numbers $x$ and having the property that for any set $C$ of real numbers
+Whereas a discrete Random Variable assumes at most a countable set of possible values, it is common to have to consider Random Variables whose set of possible values is an interval.
+It is said that the random variable $X$ is a **continuous Random Variable** if there is a nonnegative function $f(x)$ defined for all real numbers $x$ and having the property that for any set $C$ of real numbers

 $$P[X \in C] = \int_{C} f(x) dx$$

-The function $f$ is called the **probability density function** of the random variable $X$.
+The function $f$ is called the **probability density function** of the Random Variable $X$.

 The relationship between the cumulative distribution $F(\cdot)$ and the probability density $f( \cdot)$ is expressed by